schmaustech/hypershift-blog/README.md

 cache-control: private
 ~~~

 With the discovery iso present we can now configure the two baremetal hosts that will become the physical worker nodes for our Hypershift cluster kni21.
 First lets again set some variables to make things easier.
 These variables will include the BMC username, BMC password, BMC address, worker name, boot MAC address of worker node, UUID of worker node and the RedFish URL.
-The UUID is not required in all RedFish enabled environments and depending on what type of hardware one is using (Dell/HP/SuperMicro/Etc) the RedFish URL could look slightly different as well.
+The UUID is not required in all RedFish enabled environments and depending on what type of hardware one is using (Dell/HP/SuperMicro/Etc) the RedFish URL could look slightly different as well so modify accordingly.

 ~~~bash
 BMC_USERNAME=$(echo -n "admin" | base64 -w0)